 Note: If you’ve read the Batwoman comics then a lot of what happened in the first episode is a given and you know what’s coming.
-I’m going to act under the assumption that you haven’t read the comics, which is more than ok.
+I’m going to act under the assumption that you haven’t read the comics, which is more than okay.
 Maybe now is the time and this is the inspiration needed to get you into comics.
 Welcome, we’re glad to have you here.
 So, no worries on spoilers or nagging about how the comic is different from the show.
-Of course it’s going to be different, and like never reading the comics until now, if you choose to do so, it’s more than ok as well.
+Of course it’s going to be different, and like never reading the comics until now, if you choose to do so, it’s more than okay as well.

 Ruby Rose Did a Good Job and That’s the Tea

 Since the very moment that Ruby Rose was announced as taking on the role of Kate Kane there has been hesitation.
 Ruby hasn’t had a lot of opportunities to act and the things that she has previously worked on weren’t supremely stellar performances.
 Hell, even I doubted in the beginning if someone like Ruby could pull off one of the best superheroes out there.
 Here I am eating my words because I think Ruby Rose did a fine job as Batwoman.